jessimic/LowEnergyNeuralNetwork/README.md

 		- Starts at the given epoch, runs for the number of epochs specified
 			- Helps to continue training model if killed (loads weights from given model)
 			- Helps to kill and reload tensorflow to avoid memory leak
-		- Can plot "test", comparing to oscnext flat test sample
 	- Appends loss to `saveloss_currentepoch.txt` file in output directory
 	- Look at `make_jobs/run_CNN/` for slurm submission examples and `make_jobs_condor/run_CNN/` for HTCondor examples

-- `plot_loss_from_column.py` - plot loss from column sorted saveloss txt file
+- `plot_loss.py` - plot loss from column sorted saveloss txt file
-	- `CNN_LoadMultipleFiles.py` output column sorted saveloss txt file
+	- `CNN_Training.py` output column sorted saveloss txt file
 	- File also stores time to train per epoch and per loading data file + training per epoch
 	- Order of loss, validation loss, etc. varies on number of variables training for (uses dict keys to pull correct values)
 	- Functionality:
 		- Can give ylim as ymin and ymax, parser args
 		- Can specify which epoch to plot until, to shorten x axis (parser arg)
-		- Manually can change number of files to average over and start at
+		- Can change number of files to average over and start at
 			- Set to 7 files to average over
-			- Set to start plotting avg plots at epoch 49
+			- Set to start plotting avg plots at epoch 49 (can change)
 	- Outputs plots to outdir folder
 		- `TrainingTimePerEpoch.png`
 		- `loss_vs_epochs.png`